cole007/mynameisurl/README.md

 ## Using My Name is Url

-Click instsall.
+Click install.
 That is all

 ## My Name is Url Roadmap